WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 3. Draw all the different size tick marks round the outside
 4. Draw the numbers

-### Save your code with a new name
+### Saving your code with a new name

-If you have a properly working clock using the image background it would be a shame to risk losing that by changing the code to make a customised clock, so at this stage it would be a good idea to save the clock code with a new name, using Save As - for example - **custom-analogue-clock.py**.
+If you have a properly working clock using the image background it would be a shame to risk losing that by changing the code to make a customised clock, so at this stage it would be a good idea to save the clock code with a new name.

+*If you are using a **standalone Python installation** then go to File>Save As and save the code with a new name - for example - **custom-analogue-clock.py**.
 If you do all your customising in the new file you will still have the code for the working clock in the old file.

+*If you are using a **trinket** then Copy your code and change the name of the copied project.

 ### Set the clock size